 - Export: You can export either ID Cards or a filter-sensitive spreadsheet of the faculty shown on the report.

-Important: Students are shown once for each program they are enrolled in.
+- The Table toggle gives you the overall stats for each student.
+Students are shown once for each program they are enrolled in.
 Say you have Graduate and Undergraduate programs:

 - Jack Terwilliger is enrolled only in Undergraduate courses.
 He appears on the report only once.